Martin Luther King Community Celebration: Bringing us Together

 The Community Relations Commission coordinates the annual community celebration of the life and legacy of Dr. Martin Luther King, Jr. The Commission partners with the Worthington Libraries, Worthington Schools, Worthington United Methodist Church, and other community organizations to present this event in January each year.

-Worthington Libraries is partnering with eight other central Ohio libraries in the presentation of One Book-One Community.
-They are inviting teens and adults to read Stamped: Racism, Antiracism, and You by Ibram X. Kendi and Jason Reynolds.
-This initiative is designed to cultivate conversations around race and social justice based upon the shared reading experience of the greater Columbus community.
+Worthington Libraries partnered with eight other central Ohio libraries in the presentation of One Book-One Community.
+They invited teens and adults to read Stamped: Racism, Antiracism, and You by Ibram X. Kendi and Jason Reynolds.
+This initiative was designed to cultivate conversations around race and social justice based upon the shared reading experience of the greater Columbus community.
 Through the reading of a singular book, the community can reflect together upon the institutional and systemic inequalities that have impacted our community and nation for far too long.